Warren Forrest

-Warren Leslie Forrest (born June 29, 1949) is an American murderer and accused serial killer.
-Convicted and sentenced to two life terms for the murders of a young woman and teenage girl in Clark County, Washington, in 1974, he is considered the prime suspect in at least five similar murders and disappearances dating back to 1971.

-Forrest has been incarcerated on a single murder count since 1974, and was convicted on another count in 2023 after DNA linked him to the murder of Martha Morrison.
-He is yet to be charged in any of the other crimes he has been linked to.
+Warren Leslie Forrest (born June 29, 1949) is an American convicted double murderer and suspected serial killer, sentenced to two life terms for the murders of a young woman, Krysta Blake, and teenage girl, Martha Morrison, in Clark County, Washington, in 1974.
+He is considered the prime suspect in at least five similar murders and disappearances dating back to 1971.
+Forrest has been incarcerated on a single murder count since 1974, and was convicted on another count on February 4, 2023, after DNA linked him to the murder of Martha Morrison.
+The jury took just an hour and a half to convict Forrest of 17-year-old Martha's murder.

 Early life

-Warren Leslie Forrest was born on June 29, 1949, in Vancouver, Washington, the younger of two brothers of parents Harold and Delores Forrest.
-He came from a respected family, attended the Fort Vancouver High School and played in the school's track and field team, of which he became the captain.
-After graduating in September 1967, Forrest and his older brother Marvin were drafted to fight in the Vietnam War, where the former served as a fire control crewman for the 15th Field Artillery Regiment at the Homestead Air Force Base in Homestead, Florida.
+Warren Forrest was born on June 29, 1949, in Vancouver, Washington, the younger of two brothers of parents Harold and Delores Forrest.
+He attended the Fort Vancouver High School and competed on the school's track and field team, of which he became the captain.
+After graduating in September 1967, Forrest and his older brother Marvin were drafted during the Vietnam War, where the former served as a fire control crewman for the 15th Field Artillery Regiment at the Homestead Air Force Base in Homestead, Florida.

-After his discharge, he returned to Vancouver and married his high school sweetheart Sharon Ann Hart in August 1969, with whom he would have two children.
+After his discharge, he returned to Vancouver and married his high school sweetheart Sharon Ann Hart in August 1969; they had two children.
 Shortly after their marriage, they moved to Fort Bliss, Texas, and then to Newport Beach, California, where Forrest enrolled at the North American School of Conservation and Ecology.
 However, he quickly lost interest in studying and dropped out at the end of the first term.
-In late 1970, Forrest and his wife moved to Battle Ground, Washington, where he found a job for the Clark County Parks Department.
+In late 1970, Forrest and his wife moved to Battle Ground, Washington, where he found a job with the Clark County Parks Department.